 Personally, I am direct, caring, compassionate, and a good listener.
 I believe that sharing humor and honesty is a good way to connect with my clients.
 Although I do say “How does that make you feel?” like any other therapist, I also change it up by saying “What feeling comes up for you when you talk about that?”.

 I am a Licensed Marriage and Family Therapist as well as a Licensed Professional Counselor in the State of Oregon.
-I have eleven years of experience in working with individuals, couples, and families who are affected by mental health and/or substance abuse issues.
-GLBTQ folks and those with other alternative lifestyles are welcome.
+Since receiving my professional licensure in 2000, I have worked with individuals, couples, and families who are affected by mental health and/or substance abuse issues.
+LGBTQ+ folks and those with other alternative lifestyles are welcome.

 Call me at 503-403-9621 or email me at firstname.lastname@example.org to set up a free consultation.
 We’ll see if we click–if you and I both think that I can be of help to you in working through what’s bothering you.
 Please be aware that whatever you text or email to me is not secure so I ask you not to put personal information that you would not want to share with others.